pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getNewXref()

-      PDF documents only: Increase the XREF by one entry and return that number.
+      Increase the XREF by one entry and return that number.
 This can then be used to insert a new object.

       :rtype: int
       :returns: the number of the new XREF entry.